ramapriyan912001/tp/docs/DeveloperGuide.md

 * **Alternative 2 (index based):** Find expenses in the group indicated by index position in `ObservableList`
     * Pros: Short user command with just the index.
-    * Cons: User need to check for the right index of the group.
+    * Cons: User needs to check for the right index of the group.
     * Cons: Easy for user to make an erroneous command.

 * **Justification**
-    * Each group has a unique name and the implementation for finding a group based on the group name is simple.
+    * Each group has a unique name and can be used easily in the implementation to find expenses within the specified group.
-    * Users may need a long time to find the index of a group if the list of groups is very long.
+    * Users may need a long time to find the index of the group if the list of groups is very long.
+    * This would be more inconvenient for the user.
     * Hence, finding expenses based on the specified group name is more appropriate.